LilDojd/dotfiles/README.md

     ```
 You might also want to install a lot of fonts and icons as specified in the [gh0stzk repo](https://github.com/gh0stzk/dotfiles)

+3. (Optional) For Spotify to work with ncmpcpp, install Mopidy and mopidy-spotify

 ## Acknowledgments

 - gh0stzk (a lot of stuff)
 - AstroNvim
 - Hyprland (starship.toml)
 - dharmx for beautiful ASCII

+## Important Notice !!!

+This configuration looks nice in 3840x2160 at 144 DPI, other configurations might need tweaking